pact-foundation/pact-net/README.md

 ## Usage

-In the sections below, we provide a brief sample of the typical flow for Pact testing, written in the XUnit framework.
-To see the complete example and run it, check out the `Samples/ReadMe` folder.
+In the sections below, we provide a brief sample of the typical flow for Pact testing using HTTP interactions, written in the XUnit framework.

+A more comprehensive example which uses both HTTP and message interactions, provider states, matchers and more can be found in the [`samples/OrdersApi`](samples/OrdersApi) folder.

 ### Writing a Consumer test